Null hypersurfaces as wave fronts in Lorentz-Minkowski space: A structure theorem of null wave fronts

 \begin{example} We set $\R^2_*:=\R^2\setminus \{(0,0)\}$, and consider a null immersion

-whose image lies in the light cone $\Lambda^2$ passing through the origin in $\R^3_1$.
+whose image lies on the light-cone $\Lambda^2$ passing through the origin in $\R^3_1$.
 In this case, the image of the $L$-completion of $F$ is the light-cone $\Lambda^2$ and so the map $F$ covers twice on $\Lambda^2\cap \{t>0\}$ in $\R^3_1$.
-In particular $\Phi$ is not a diffeomorphism.
-This example shows that if we drop the condition that $L_F$ is injective, the injectivity of $\Phi$ does not follow, in general. \end{example}
+In particular, the induced map $\mc I$ is not a diffeomorphism.
+This example shows that if we drop the condition that $\mc L_F$ is injective, the injectivity of $\Phi$ does not follow, in general. \end{example}

 \begin{example} Consider a plane curve (cf. Figure \ref{fig:gamma})